Nate-Wessel/how2osm/readme.md

 ![A recently uploaded changeset](./images/fresh-edit.png)

 You can see there's a bit of extra information added by the editor, such as the actual source of the aerial imagery I was looking at.
-Notice that the building I added doesn't actually show up on the main page's map yet.
+Notice that right after my edit, the building I added doesn't actually show up on the main page's map yet.
 My edit has made it into the OSM database, but it takes a while for changes to be reflected across the OSM ecosystem, such as on the rendered map or in data downloaded from other sources like those discussed above.
-If you clicked "Edit" again in the same spot, you could confirm that your changes were saved.
+By the time you're reading this, you'll see the building at the link above, assuming it hasn't been converted into a go-kart track by then.

+As for your edit, if you wanted to confirm that your changes were saved, you could edit the map again in the same spot and you should see your modified data there since the editors all pull data, hot and fresh, from the main OSM database.

 #### JOSM